 The Rich History of Stroopwafels

-From humble beginnings in 19th century Gouda to worldwide fame
+From humble beginnings in 19th century Gouda to worldwide fame — discover the sweet journey of the Netherlands' most beloved treat

 Introduction